 These checks prevent fraud and illegal activity on your platform.

-Set up identity verification systems before you launch.
+Set up identity verification and risk management systems before you launch.

 Make the process simple but thorough for your players.
 Yes, some players dislike these checks, but most understand why they are needed.